fkarg/fkarg.github.io/_posts/2020-03-24-facing-reality.md

 predictions - and a whole lot in life is about accurate predictions.
 This includes being able to better tell how many beers you can drink before passing out or what people find funny and being able to humor them.
-This also makes you an interensting conversationalist, since the truth tends to slightly disagree with certain (commonly believed) facts.
+This also makes you an interesting conversationalist, since the truth tends to slightly disagree with certain (commonly believed) facts.
 We all know that knowledge is power, but knowledge about things that are not true can ruin you fast.